College of Pharmacy

 - A letter certifying good standing by the dean of the college of pharmacy previously attended,

 - An official transcript(s) showing that the pre-pharmacy requirements of Idaho State University have been completed,

 - A letter to the associate dean requesting evaluation of class standing.

 Graduates of foreign schools of pharmacy who wish to pursue a degree in pharmacy from the ISU College of Pharmacy must make formal application and provide evidence that they meet all of the pre-professional course requirements of the college.
 Scores of the Test of English as a Foreign Language (TOEFL) also must be provided.
 Such applicants will be evaluated by the faculty regarding their class standing.

 Students accepted into the professional program of the College of Pharmacy will be permitted to progress to the next semester in the professional curriculum only when all of the required courses of the previous semester have been completed successfully.
 Successful completion is defined to mean that a grade point average of C (2.0) or better must be maintained in required professional courses, as well as required courses outside the College.
+In addition, no student shall be allowed (on his or her transcript) more than two D grades in required professional courses both in and outside of the College.
 Policies adopted within these guidelines are distributed to all students in the professional program.

 Students whose programs of study deviate from the above policy must, prior to progressing, submit such programs in writing to the Office of the Associate Dean of the College of Pharmacy for evaluation and advice.
 In such cases, students may be called to appear before the committee of the faculty.

 A student who intends to take a required ISU pharmacy course at another institution must receive written permission of the dean.
 This permission must be received prior to enrolling in the course.